Gel vs AGM Batteries

 Discharge Rates

-Generally, AGM batteries allow higher discharge rates than Gel batteries.
-Manufacturers of AGM batteries frequently provide Cold Cranking Amps (CCA) ratings on battery spec sheets.
-The CCA rating is applicable to powering high current motors to start engines and is not applicable in most solar or UPS applications.
-Although some solar systems may start motor loads and other surge loads, these surge loads are typically inconsequential to selection of the battery technology.
+AGM batteries typically allow higher discharge rates than Gel batteries.
+AGM manufacturers often provide Cold Cranking Amps (CCA) ratings, which are used for starting high-current motors.
+However, CCA ratings aren’t relevant for most solar or UPS applications.
+While some solar systems may handle motor or surge loads, these loads usually don’t affect the choice of battery technology.

 Price

-AGM and Gel batteries are competitively priced for a given Amp-hour capacity and cycle life specification.
-The largest factor influencing the battery price is the life cycle rating of the battery.
-For example, batteries rated for 1000 cycles at 50% DOD will be higher priced than batteries rated for 500 cycles at 50% DOD.
+AGM and Gel batteries are competitively priced based on Amp-hour capacity and cycle life.
+The battery’s life cycle rating is the main factor affecting price.
+For example, batteries rated for 1000 cycles at 50% DOD cost more than those rated for 500 cycles at 50% DOD.

 In Summary